xhawk18/promise-cpp/Readme.md

 ### about multithread

-The "Promise" object is not thread safe by default for better performance.
+This library is thread safe by default.
+However, it's strongly recommented to use this library on one single thread, especially when you don't clearly know about which thread will runs the chain tasks.

+For better performance, we can aslo disable multithread by add macro PROMISE_MULTITHREAD=0